-Kirsten Palladino, founder of the US based Equally Wed website, has written a new book of the same title, aimed specifically at LGBTQ+ couples.
+Kirsten Palladino, the founder of the US-based Equally Wed website, has written a new book of the same title, aimed specifically at LGBTQ+ couples.
 Covering everything from how to word gender-neutral wedding invitations and what questions to ask venues during a site visit (including whether they’ve hosted a same-sex wedding before and whether their staff are trained to practice equality-mindedness), Palladino’s book is a brilliant insight into planning an LGBTQ+ wedding.

 According to Palladino, every to-be-wed couple will have at least one member of their family who doesn’t believe they should be getting married.
 Here’s an extract from her book on how to deal with the Homophobic or Transphobic relative…